tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: creature_class_def()
 		- DONE: creature.worn_empty() to creature.worn_is_empty()
 			- DONE: creature_class_def()
 	- DONE: update lock() to creature_burt
 		- DONE: update lock() method
 		- DONE: clean up comments
+	- NOTE: open(), close(), examine(), and read() have no reference to Burt so they do not need to be updated
+	- INPROC: update take() to creature_burt
+		- DONE: update take() method
+		- TBD: clean up comments
 		- TBD: after updating take(), don't forget to update hand references in score()

 - TBD: move burt